Gundi

-Gundis or comb rats (family Ctenodactylidae) are a group of small, stocky rodents found in Africa.
-They live in rocky deserts across the northern parts of the continent.
+Gundis or comb rats are a group of small, stocky, African rodents in the family Ctenodactylidae.
+They live in rocky deserts across Northern Africa.
 The family comprises four living genera and five species (Speke's gundi, Felou gundi, Val's or desert gundi, common or North African gundi and Mzab gundi), as well as numerous extinct genera and species.
 They are in the superfamily Ctenodactyloidea.
 Local people in northern Africa have always known about gundis, however they first came to the notice of western naturalists in Tripoli in 1774, and were given the name gundi mice.
 While they are not regarded as pests, some people hunt gundis for food.

+All living gundi species are members of the Ctenodactylinae sub-family.
+The Ctenodactylidae family also includes three extinct sub-families, Tataromyinae, Karakoromyinae and Dystylomyinae.
+The genus name comes from Ancient Greek κτείς (kteís), meaning "comb", and δάκτυλος (dáktulos), meaning "finger".

 Description

 Gundis are from 17 to 18 cm in body length, with compact bodies covered in soft fur, short legs, and large eyes.
 They have only four toes on all feet and the middle toes of the hind feet carry comb-like bristles, which earned them the name "comb rat".
 Gundis have short tails, which in some species are covered in a large fan of hair that aids in balancing as they move about their rocky and uneven environments.
 Their ribcages are flexible, which helps them fit into small crevices.

 Gundis are herbivorous, eating almost every type of available plant.
 Like many other desert animals, they do not drink, obtaining all the moisture they need from their food.
 Their incisors lack the layer of tough, orange, enamel found in other rodents, and they have a dental formula of:

 Females typically give birth to two young at a time, after a gestation period of about two months.
 Because of the need to preserve moisture, female gundis produce only a small amount of milk, and the young are fully weaned by four weeks of age.
 On average, female gundis are bigger than males.
 Gundis live about 3 to 4 years in the wild.